vvvv/The-Gray-Book/reference/best-practice/video-playback.md

 - Referencing the VL.Video.Mediafoundation nuget (shipping with vvvv) adds the **VideoPlayer (Stride)** [Video.Mediafoundation] and **VideoPlayer (Skia)** [Video.Mediafoundation] nodes
 - These nodes play a wide range of [video containers and codecs](https://docs.microsoft.com/en-us/windows/win32/medfound/supported-media-formats-in-media-foundation) out of the box
-- If you're missing any codecs for playback, see if they are available in this [Mediafoundation Codec Pack](http://codecguide.com/media_foundation_codecs.htm).
+- If you're missing any codecs like HVEC, VP9, AV1 or MPEG-2 for playback, get them as described in the [Mediafoundation Codec Guide](http://codecguide.com/media_foundation_codecs.htm)
 - Consult the help browser for examples on using the nodes

 ### Advantages